Calcutta, India - 1833

 She winced feeling as if her brother was now also a father and a grandfather in one.
 “Silphium is not very effective.”

 His demeanor fracturing, Bradley’s shoulders slumped.
-He fumbled to remove a silver flask from his lower coat pocket, swigged from it and shoved it back in.
-“Peter is going to yank all of my ribs out and make furniture out of it.”
+He fumbled to remove a silver flask from his lower coat pocket, swigged from it and shoved it back into his pocket.
+“Peter is going to yank every last one of my ribs out and make furniture out of it.”

 “He has not abandoned me.”

 “Yet here you stand alone.”
-He glanced solemnly over at the coach and down the street.
+He grimaced and glanced solemnly at the coach and down the street.
 “I have no idea what to do.”
-Flopping arms down, he trooped, kicking up dirt as if it were her sins.
-“Traversing long distances with a belly is not advisable.
-It’s dangerous.
-You are going to require a vast amount of medical attention.”
+Flopping arms down, he trooped, kicking up clouds of dirt.
+“Attempting to traverse any distance with you bundling a belly will be nothing short of lunacy.
+I can’t— You are going to require a vast amount of medical attention!”